PadTrick/archlinux_install/README.md

 Install Windows 10 and shrink the Windows Partition (i have a 1TB NVME, i do a 50/50 split).

-Boot up the Archlinux Iso.
+Boot up the Archlinux Iso and make sure you are connected to the internet.
+Use `wifihelp` to show some infos for wireless.

 Enter `lsblk` to list Disks, after that run `cfdisk /dev/YOURDEVICE` (for me `cfdisk /dev/nvme0n1`)